m4ndeb2r/IM9906-2-VerifyingIdentityHashMap/README.md

 [JUnit](https://junit.org) to gain confidence while engineering the specification.

-## The specified sources

-The specified source code can be found in XXXXX in the repository.

 # Publication

 A report on the case study is currently under review.